biroltopuz/biroltopuz/README.md

-### Hi there 👋
+### Hello 👋
 My name is Birol Topuz.

-I'm working on the DBHSOFT SGO Matrix project (Esgo, Voyage, NorthStar, etc. the others are the project name).
-This technology is used by the leading companies of Turkey and the world with its "online and offline sales capability".
-I am also proud to have completed 15 Years as a core team member.
+I am working on the DBHSoft SGO Matrix project (with project names such as Esgo, Voyage, NorthStar).
+This technology is used by leading companies in Turkey and around the world for its "online and offline sales capability."
+I am proud to have completed 17 years as a core team member.

-- 🔭 I’m currently working SGO Matrix project.
-- 🌱 I’m currently learning Python.
+- 🌱 Currently, I am researching Python and GO languages.
-- 📖 I’m researching to Machine Learning.
+- 📖 I am interested in Machine Learning.